 Low initial investment

-You can have a diversified mutual fund portfolio in hand with investments as low as Rs.
-500. You also have the option to invest either as a lump sum or a systematic investment plan (SIP).
-However, when compared to lump-sum investments, a SIP lowers the overall cost of investment while unleashing the power of compounding.
+You can have a diversified mutual fund portfolio by investing as low as Rs 500 a month.
+You also have the option to invest either as a lump sum or a systematic investment plan (SIP).
+However, when compared to lump sum investments, a SIP is capable of lowering the overall cost of investment while unleashing the power of compounding.

 Section 80C provides tax deductions on specific financial instruments, and mutual fund is one of them.
 Equity Linked Savings Scheme (ELSS) has become a popular tax-saving option for Indians in the last few years, owing to its higher returns and the shortest lock-in period of three years among all Section 80C options.

 Professional fund management

 In mutual funds, your money is managed by a professional fund manager who is backed by a team of researchers.
 The fund manager formulates the investment strategy for your asset allocation.
 He/she will have real-time access to the financial environment and adjusts your mutual fund portfolio accordingly.

 3. Things to consider as a first-time investor

-Defining your financial goals, budget and tenure play a major role in your investments.
-This will help you decide how much you can set aside for investment and reevaluate your risk appetite.
-Investment always works best with a purpose.
+Defining your financial goals, budget, and tenure plays a significant role in your investments.
+Doing this will help you decide how much you can set aside towards investing and evaluating your risk profile.
+Investment always works best when done with a purpose.

 Choose the right fund type

-It takes more than reading about different mutual fund types to decide on the right mutual fund category.
-Experts typically recommend a balanced or debt fund for first-time investors as it comes with minimal risks while giving you higher returns.
+It takes more than reading about different mutual fund types to decide on the right category.
+Experts typically recommend a balanced or debt fund for first-time investors as it comes with minimal risks while providing higher returns.

 Shortlist and choose one mutual fund

-With hundreds of mutual fund schemes within each category, you need to select the one that has performed well consistently for at least 5 years.
-Also, do not forget other factors like fund manager’s credentials, expense ratio, portfolio components and assets under management while at it.
+With a plethora of mutual fund schemes in each category, you need to analyse and compare them to pick the right one.
+Investors should not ignore factors such as the fund manager’s credentials, expense ratio, portfolio components, and assets under management.

 Diversify your portfolio